SwarnimKhosla/Data-Cleaning-using-Pandas/README.md

 Please **download the .html file** in order to see all the outputs and visualisations along with the code written.

-In order to run the code on your local machine, then you have to download the Jupyter Notebook and all the .csv files with it.
+In order to run the code on your local machine, then you have to download the Jupyter Notebook and all the .csv and .xlsx files with it.

 ***